Jerr-z/CrossyRoadLite/README.md

 - You can save the state of my application by pressing Q to pause the game and select corresponding actions
 - You can reload the state of my application by starting the application.
 The program will check automatically if a save is present in the data folder.
 If the folder exists then the game will ask if you want to load the save state or not.

+# Phase 4 Task 3
+- One thing I have noticed in the project is the similarity of the different game objects I have all of them have a position, but has other different behaviors.
+So with the refactoring, I would probaby have all the game objects extend off an abstract gameObject class, and then specify their behaviors there.
+- The observer pattern can probably be implemented as well as I can notify my game objects to update as the game ticks.
+So GameState can be the subject and all my game objects can be the observer.